300 Cochran Road

 How much does it cost to install a residential irrigation meter?

-The total cost to install a ¾” domestic irrigation meter is $200, (the customer provides everything past the meter box.)
+The total cost to install a ¾” domestic irrigation meter is $600, (the customer provides everything beyond the meter box.)

 It’s important to note that homeowner irrigation accounts require you to install a backflow prevention device on underground systems and have it tested initially by an approved tester before being placed into service and then every three years after that.
 A certified plumber or contractor can install a backflow preventer for you.
 The cost will depend on the type of device required and the installation labor.
 Testing fees vary, so it’s a good idea to call around for pricing to Certified Testers please follow this link to the SC Department of Health and Environmental Control website for a list of certified testers: